ut-parla/Parla.py/tutorial/3_devices_and_architectures/README.md

 ```

 Let's start from the first example from line 23 to 34.
-Line 23 sets a placement of `gpu_task_through_arch` task to a GPU architecture.
+Line 23 sets a placement of `gpuarch_place_case` task to a GPU architecture.
 ```
 23  @spawn(placement=[gpu])
 ```
-Therefore, this task will be launched to any avilable GPU device.
+Therefore, this task will be run on any avilable single GPU device.
 Parla allows application programmers to call any Python external libraries
 without any code modification.
 Based on that, line 26 and 27 declare necessary cupy
-array operands, and line 31 declares and calls a cupy kernel for element-wise vector
+arrays, and line 31 declares and calls a cupy kernel for element-wise vector
 addition.

 ```